getpenelope/getpenelope.buildout/README.md

                 postgresql-server-dev-all libxslt1-dev \
                 libxml2-dev make gcc g++ subversion python-virtualenv

-Next, as user ''postgres'' create the database, a user and setup a password (in the following we assume that the database and the user are called ''dashboard'', and we setup a silly ''mypassword'').
+Next, as user ''postgres'' create the database, a user and setup a password (in the following we assume that the database and the user are called ''dashboard'', and we setup a silly ''mypassword''):

     # su - postgres
     $ createuser --no-createdb --no-createrole --no-superuser --pwprompt dashboard